 A version control system is a type of software tool that allows a development team to track how a project has evolved over time.

-It’s likely that, if you’ve spent any time researching version control systems, you have heard of either Git or SVN.
-Both these technologies allow you to track the history of a codebase, and are examples of version control systems.
+If you’ve spent any time researching version control systems, you probably have heard of Git or SVN.
+These are examples of version control systems that allow you to track the history of a codebase.

 But, what is the difference between these tools?
 How do they compare?
-To assist you in answering these questions, we have decided to write an article that compares these two different systems of version control like-for-like.
+To answer these questions, we will compare these two systems of version control like-for-like.

-We’ll start by discussing the basics of version control and how these two technologies and how they work, then we will compare them across a few different factors to help you understand their similarities and differences.
+We’ll start by discussing the basics of version control and how these two technologies work.
+Then we will compare them across a few different factors to help you understand the similarities and differences.

 What Is Version Control?

-Git and SVN are both version control systems (VCS).
+Git and SVN are version control systems (VCS).

 VCS software allows developers to keep track of all the modifications made to a codebase.
-This, in turn, allows you to see who has made what changes to a project and when.
-In addition, using VCS software gives you the ability to turn back the clock and see a previous version of a repository, which you can then revert back to if you want.
+This allows you to see who has made what changes to a project and when.
+In addition, VCS software gives you the ability to turn back the clock and see a previous version of a repository, which you can then revert to if you want.

-Because software developers often work in teams, having a single record of how a project has changed is essential, and helps to ensure the stability of a codebase as it changes.
+Because software developers often work in teams, having a single record of how a project has changed is essential.
+It helps to ensure the stability of a codebase as it evolves.

 What Is Git?

-Git, developed by Linus Torvalds in 2005, is a distributed version control system.
+Git was developed in 2005 by Linus Torvalds for development of the Linux kernel.
+It is a distributed version control system.
 This means that Git allows you to keep a record of all the changes made to a codebase.
 But, unlike other tools, Git is distributed, which means that the tool does not rely on having a single record of a repository—the codebase for a project is distributed.

 Using Git, developers can work on a codebase from anywhere.
-You can download a copy of a Git repository to your local computer, work on a project, then, only when you are ready, you can push your changes to the main version of a codebase.
+You can download a copy of a Git repository to your local computer and work on a project.
+When you are ready, you can push your changes to the main version of a codebase.
 This means that you are not dependent on a single codebase—you can have multiple copies of your code across devices.